Benjamin Brice

 Benjamin William Brice (November 30, 1809 – December 4, 1892) was a lawyer and soldier who served in the United States Army during the Black Hawk War and Mexican-American War.
-Later employed as the Paymaster General of the Union Army during the American Civil War and postbellum periods, Brice had on his retirement in 1872 risen to the rank of brevet major general.
+Later employed as the Paymaster General of the Union Army during the American Civil War and reconstruction era, Brice had on his retirement in 1872 risen to the rank of brevet major general.

 Early life and background

 Brice was born in what is now Harrison County, West Virginia.
 In 1825, he entered the United States Military Academy at West Point, New York, in 1825.
 His classmates included future civil war generals Robert Anderson, Daniel S. Donelson, Benjamin Huger, William R. Montgomery, and Charles F. Smith.
 He graduated near the bottom of his class, ranking fortieth out of forty six cadets.
 Upon graduation he was commissioned as a second lieutenant and served with the 3rd U.S. Infantry Regiment on frontier duty at Jefferson Barracks, Missouri.
 He served during the Black Hawk War expedition against the Sac Indians in 1831.

 Brice left the Army in 1832 and moved to Ohio.
 He passed the bar exam, began to practice law, and in 1846 was elected an associate judge of the court of Licking County, Ohio.
 Later in 1846, Brice was appointed Adjutant General of the state militia by Governor William Bebb and served until 1847, when he resigned to re-enter the army to serve in the Mexican War.
 Brice became United States Army Paymaster under President James K. Polk at the rank of major and served from March 3, 1847, to March 4, 1849.
 He saw service at Camargo in 1847, Monterrey, Saltillo, and Brazos Island in 1848, and was then stationed at Fort Brown, Texas, from 1848 to 1849.

 After the war with Mexico, Brice's command was disbanded.
 He was reappointed a Major in 1852, and saw service in the Pay Department at Fort Fillmore, New Mexico from 1852 to 1854; New Orleans, Louisiana, from 1854 to 1856; Paymaster of the Southern District of New Mexico, headquartered at Fort Bliss, Texas, from 1856 to 1859; as well as special service in Florida in 1859.
 He was made Paymaster of the Western Department under General David Hunter at Fort Leavenworth, Missouri in 1859 and served until the beginning of the Civil War.